eranif/codelite/docs/docs/AI/ai.md

 * **ApplyPatch** — Apply a git style diff patch to a file.
   * `file_path` (string, required): The path to the file that should be patched.
   * `patch_content` (string, required): The git style diff patch content to apply.
-  * `dry_run` (boolean, optional): When true, validates the patch without modifying the file.
-Default is true.

 * **CreateNewFile** — Create a new file at the specified path with optional content.
   * `filepath` (string, required): The path where the new file should be created.